 # Real-time collaboration

-Real-time collaboration comes with a ready-to-use back-end which can be used as a SaaS solution with CKEditor Cloud Services or installed on your machines (on-premises).
+Real-time collaboration comes with a ready-to-use frontend integration and a backend solution.
+You can use it as SaaS with CKEditor Cloud Services or install on your machines in the on-premises version.

-Refer to the Real-time collaboration overview for more information.
+Refer to the Real-time collaboration guide for more information.

 Still not sure which integration method is best for you?
 Feel free to contact us!